tomhoyland/abc/README.md

 ABC is intended to be a lightweight coaching, mentoring and consulting tool.
 It can be used at a variety of levels, from one-on-one coach/client work to team(s) and in large-scale organisational change.
 It provides a quick and clear way to assess the vision or target state a client would like to Achieve that enables them to reach an outcome and then looks back to what is needed to enable that.

-ABC builds on the concept that in order to achieve an outcome or form of change, be it personal or organizational, it is necessary to invest energy in creating and changing both '_Behaviours_' and '_Capabilities_' or structures.
+ABC builds on the concept that to achieve an outcome or form of change, be it personal or organizational, it is necessary to invest energy in creating and changing both '_Behaviours_' and '_Capabilities_' or structures.
   - **Behaviours** are internal to you and me.
 They are the things we pay attention to, how we see the world, the choices we make, our biases, decision-making processes and proclivities.
 Behaviours can sometimes be intrinsic motivators.
     - Behaviours are supported and strengthened by external structures - termed Capabilities.
       - _Why not just call them structures?_ Structures didn't begin with a 'C'.   :)
   - **Capabilities** are things that are external to you and me.
 They are more often than not tangible and sometimes physical - such as rules, processes, organisational structures, money, metrics, resources, tools and technologies.
 Capabilities can sometimes be extrinsic motivators.
     - Capabilities are utilised by our Behaviours, which can amplify their effectiveness.

-For us to successfully Achieve a sustained change towards an outcome, the ABC model posits that it is necessary for changes to take place to both Behaviours and Capabilities.
+For us to successfully Achieve a sustained change towards an outcome, the ABC model posits that changes must take place to both Behaviours and Capabilities.
 One supports the other.

 For us to take advantage of new or changed Capabilities, e.g. resources, tools, processes and information, we often need to change our Behaviours.
 Through the availability of new Capabilities, our Behaviours themselves are changed.